tkdguy/landing/src/pages/docs/install.md

 ![img](/images/docs/install/error-401.png)

-In both cases, the way to fix this issue is click on Game settings in the launcher and to select the folder that contains the Black Ops II files.
+In both cases, the way to fix this issue is to click on Game settings in the launcher and to select the folder that contains the Black Ops II files.
-If you can't find it then read the from the start again slowly.
+If you can't find it then read the [guide from the start](#t6-black-ops-2) again.

 ![img](/images/docs/install/MnkAcr8.png)